SoniaSchembri/AzureDemo/README.md

-# contosofinanceweb
+# AzureDemo WebApp
-Sample for the Contoso Finance Web Site
+Sample for the AzureDemo Web Site